Authenticate with Tango API

 • The OAuth tokens are generated from client credentials and expire in 24 hours (86400 seconds).

-• You can acquire a new token by reissuing the POST {URI}/oauth/token request using your client credentials.
+• Acquire a new token by reissuing the POST {URI}/oauth/token request using your client credentials.

-• You are limited to requesting one token every 24 hours.
+• Request for new tokens are rate limited to one per 20 hours.

-Step 1: Get client ID and secret from Tango
+Step 1: Retrieve you client credentials from Tango

 1. Log in to the Tango portal.